apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 If supported by a filesystem connector, this option MUST be interpreted as declaring the minimum length of the file:

+1. If the value is negative, the option SHALL be considered unset.
-1. It SHALL NOT be an error if the actual length of the file is greater than this value.
+2. It SHALL NOT be an error if the actual length of the file is greater than this value.
-1. `read()`, `seek()` and positioned read calls MAY use a position across/beyond this length but below the actual length of the file.
+3. `read()`, `seek()` and positioned read calls MAY use a position across/beyond this length but below the actual length of the file.
 Implementations MAY raise `EOFExceptions` in such cases, or they MAY return data.